The cross-quantilogram: Measuring quantile dependence and testing directional predictability between time series

 This paper proposes the cross-quantilogram to measure the quantile dependence between two time series.
 We apply it to test the hypothesis that one time series has no directional predictability to another time series.
-We establish the asymptotic distribution of the cross quantilogram and the corresponding test statistic.
+We establish the asymptotic distribution of the cross-quantilogram and the corresponding test statistic.
 The limiting distributions depend on nuisance parameters.
-To construct consistent confidence intervals we employ the stationary bootstrap procedure; we show the consistency of this bootstrap.
-Also, we consider the self-normalized approach, which is shown to be asymptotically pivotal under the null hypothesis of no predictability.
+To construct consistent confidence intervals we employ a stationary bootstrap procedure; we establish consistency of this bootstrap.
+Also, we consider a self-normalized approach, which yields an asymptotically pivotal statistic under the null hypothesis of no predictability.
 We provide simulation studies and two empirical applications.
 First, we use the cross-quantilogram to detect predictability from stock variance to excess stock return.
 Compared to existing tools used in the literature of stock return predictability, our method provides a more complete relationship between a predictor and stock return.
-Second, we investigate the systemic risk of individual financial institutions, such as JP Morgan Chase, Goldman Sachs and AIG.
-This article has supplementary materials online.
+Second, we investigate the systemic risk of individual financial institutions, such as JP Morgan Chase, Morgan Stanley and AIG.